Nursing Abbreviations & Terms

 Certified Nurse Executives (CENPs) in practice are traditionally responsible for the administration and management of patient care services.
-Nurse executives oversee the planning and development of policies and procedures for healthcare clinics, hospitals, nursing homes and other types of healthcare facilities.
+Nurse executives oversee the planning and development of policies and procedures for healthcare clinics, hospitals, nursing homes, and other types of healthcare facilities.
 Most nurse executives will have a Master's degree and/or a doctorate degree.

 Certified Foot Care Nurses (CFCNs) are registered nurses (RNs), licensed practical nurses (LPNs), or personal support workers (PSWs) who are trained and certified in the practice of basic or advanced foot care.
 Traditionally, PSWs will provide basic foot care to their patients while RNs certified in foot care will provide more advanced care to their clients.

-CFCN certification is available through the Wound, Ostomy and Continence Nursing Certification Board
+CFCN certification is available through the Wound, Ostomy, and Continence Nursing Certification Board

-Certified Flight Registered Nurses (CFRNs) are RNs who specialize in providing comprehensive pre-hospital, emergency critical care to a wide range of patients.
+Certified Flight Registered Nurses (CFRNs) are RNs who specialize in providing comprehensive pre-hospital, and emergency critical care to a wide range of patients.
 Typically, CFRNs care for patients during rescue operations or aeromedical evacuation aboard jet aircraft, propeller aircraft, or helicopters.

 The Board of Certification for Emergency Nursing (BCEN) is the accrediting agency that CFRNs must go through to become board certified.

-Certified Gastroenterology Registered Nurses (CGRNs) are RNs who provide care for patients with known or suspected medical problems in their gastrointestinal tract or who are undergoing procedures to treat these kind of problems.
-Specific disorders and illnesses CGRNs assist patients with include constipation, diarrhea, reflux, ulcers, food allergies, Crohn's disease, colon cancer, and rectal cancer, among others.
+Certified Gastroenterology Registered Nurses (CGRNs) are RNs who provide care for patients with known or suspected medical problems in their gastrointestinal tract or who are undergoing procedures to treat these kinds of problems.
+Specific disorders and illnesses CGRNs assist patients with include constipation, diarrhea, reflux, ulcers, food allergies, Crohn’s disease, colon cancer, and rectal cancer, among others.

 CGRNs are certified through the American Board of Certification for Gastroenterology Nurses

 Certified Heart Failure Nurse (CHFNs) are RNs with specialized skills and training who help to improve outcomes for patients with chronic heart failure which usually results from coronary artery disease.
-CHFNs have been shown to drastically reduce the number of unplanned re-admissions, length of hospital stays and costs, as well as lower mortality rates.
+CHFNs have been shown to drastically reduce the number of unplanned re-admissions, length of hospital stays, and costs, as well as lower mortality rates.